-At Orthopaedic Associates, our hand and wrist doctors, Dr. Theodore Macey, Dr. Jason Thackeray, Dr. Mark Tenholder, and Dr. James Watt, are recognized experts in the diagnosis and treatment of hand and wrist injuries and conditions, including carpal tunnel syndrome and arthritis.
+At Orthopaedic Associates, our hand and wrist doctors, Dr. Jason Thackeray, Dr. Mark Tenholder, Dr. James Watt, Dr. David Dean, Dr. Mark Awantang, Dr. J. Ryan Cotton, Dr. Chad Mitchell, and Dr. Theodore Macey are recognized experts in the diagnosis and treatment of hand and wrist injuries and conditions, including carpal tunnel syndrome and arthritis.
 Our orthopaedists have extensive training in the surgical and nonsurgical care of the hand and wrist and are dedicated to providing you with the specialized, compassionate care you need to become stronger.

 When our doctors and surgeons develop a treatment plan for a patient with a hand or wrist problem, their first step is always to consider nonoperative treatments first.
 Sometimes, there are nonsurgical options available, such as splinting, occupational therapy, or physical therapy, that can provide relief for a patient's injury or condition.
 However, sometimes the patient's hand or wrist issue will not respond to nonsurgical treatment options or becomes so problematic that surgery is recommended as the best choice.